PyMVPA/PyMVPA/doc/source/tutorial_searchlight.rst

 localize something (even loading and preprocessing will take a few seconds).
 We will reuse the same searchlight setup and run it on this data as well.
-Due to the size of the data it might take a few minutes to compute the results, depending on the number of CPU in the system.
+Due to the size of the data it might take a few minutes to compute the results, depending on the number of CPUs in the system.

 >>> # alt: `ds = load_tutorial_results('ds_haxby2001_alt_roi0')`
 >>> ds = get_haxby2001_data_alternative(roi=0)